 Beyond the federal requirement to consult with Tribes.
-Minnesota Executive Order 19-24 directs MnDOT to develop and maintain ongoing consultation with the 12 federally recognized sovereign governments located in Minnesota related to each area where MnDOT's work intersects with Minnesota Tribal Nations.
-See later in this document section "MnDOT Policies & Initiatives" more about Tribal consultation.
+Minnesota Statute Section 10.65 and Minnesota Executive Order 19-24 directs MnDOT to develop and maintain ongoing consultation with all federally recognized sovereign governments located in Minnesota related to each area where MnDOT's work intersects with Minnesota Tribal Nations.
+12 13 See later in this document section "MnDOT Policies & Initiatives" more about Tribal consultation.